-A digital transformation combining analysis, tracking, and automation is essential but is seen missing in traditional supply chains.
+A digital transformation combining analysis, tracking, and automation is essential but is seen as missing in traditional supply chains.

-The healthcare supply chain relies too much on the distributors and other such third-party logistics.
+The healthcare supply chain relies too much on distributors and other such third-party logistics.
 Hospitals need to procure essential health products, medicines, medical equipment, etc. However, the traditional supply chain systems are not equipped to adapt to the increasing demands of these products.

-Besides, poor logistics and misplaced priorities often lead to hoarding critical supplies like ventilators, masks, and other equipment which should never be confined to warehouses.
+Besides, poor logistics and misplaced priorities often lead to hoarding critical supplies like ventilators, masks, and other equipment, which should never be confined to warehouses.

 You can blame it on the poor inventory tracking of traditional supply chains, but it leads to massive wastage.
 Hospitals and healthcare providers see waste due to hoarding or excess inventory of medical devices, expired products, and unnecessary shipping costs.